What to expect during pregnancy

 Anemia: A woman may need more iron during pregnancy to produce hemoglobin, a protein in red blood cells that carries oxygen to other cells.
 Having anemia, a red blood cell deficiency, can complicate this process.

-Down syndrome: The risk increases with the mother's age.
+Down syndrome: The risk increases with the woman's age.
 Simple blood tests can screen for this and other conditions as early as 9 weeks' gestational age.
 An amniocentesis test can also evaluate for chromosomal abnormalities.

 Rubella (German measles): The risk of transmission is very small, but it can lead to miscarriage, genetic abnormalities, or similar developmental problems.